top of page

 Tavern Licenses

 These licenses are applicable for bars, nightclubs, taverns, pubs, and lounges that sell and serve alcoholic beverages as their primary source of business.
-This license does not apply to establishments that offer live music, charge entry admission, or have several entertainment devices such as pool tables or arcade games.
+This license does not apply to establishments that offer live music, charge entry admission or have several entertainment devices such as pool tables or arcade games.
 For those types of establishments, a Public Place of Amusement License is required by the City.

 Applicants seeking a tavern license should confer with the required documents page on the BACP homepage.
 In addition, applicants must complete: